 COVID-19 and U of G Update

 As of this point, most people have already begun to hunker down and practice good social distancing due to the recent pandemic involving COVID-19.
 The University of Guelph has put a number of measures in place to protect our students, staff, faculty and community stakeholders.
 Face-to-face classes have been cancelled for the remainder of the 2020 semester, with alternative and online platforms being implemented as quickly and smoothly as possible.
 Students who have alternative housing arrangements have been asked to vacate dorms; campus remains open but only essential staff and operations personnel will be on-site.
 All non-essential staff have been asked to work remotely or from home.
 This is only a brief summary of the current operational changes.
 Please understand that new information is evolving every day, sometimes multiple times a day, so please make every effort to visit the U of G COVID-19 update page in order to ensure you have a complete understanding of all the measures the U of G is taking to keep everyone safe and reduce the risk of spread.
-As of this moment, the GTI will excercise the same operational changes and measures outline by the U of G.
+As of this moment, the GTI will exercise the same operational changes and measures outline by the U of G.

 The New GTI Location